-- 2.1 The site is located at 342 Heath Road, Waiharara.
+2.1 The site is located at 299 Heath Road, Waiharara.
 The site contains an existing dwelling and sheds, with the remainder of the site being utilized as farmland for grazing of livestock.
 The farm is utilized as part of a larger farming unit with adjoining lots also owned by the Applicant.

-Section 123 contains an existing milking shed which is also utilized as part of the larger farming unit. - 2.2 Access to the site is via Heath Road, which is a metalled road of good formation.
+- 2.2 Access to the site is via Heath Road, which is a metalled road of good formation.
 The access to the dwelling will be contained within Lot 1, with Lot 2 utilizing existing farm access points from Heath Road. - 2.3 The surrounding environment consists of a mix of allotments, with some being rural lifestyle lots of around 2 hectares to 4 hectares and larger productive lots utilized for grazing of livestock and orchard use which range from 10 hectares to 80 hectares.
+Rangaunu Harbour is located to the east of the site which is separated from the site by road and other allotments.
+Rangaunu Harbour is not visible from the subject site.